Tempora: Characterising the Time-Contingent Utility of Online Test-Time Adaptation: Extended Time-Contingent Evaluation

 \subsection{Method Overview}

-We evaluate seven Fully TTA methods spanning two families (gradient-free and gradient-based), with standard inference serving as a non-adaptive baseline.
+We evaluate 11 Fully TTA methods\footnote{SPA and ZeroSIAM are exclusive to our evaluation on ImageNet-C/R/V2 with ViT-B/16.} spanning two families (gradient-free and gradient-based), with standard inference serving as a non-adaptive baseline.
 This section summarises each method's mechanism.
-Their hyperparameters follow original implementations and are specified in the supplementary code.
+Their hyperparameters follow original defaults and are specified in the supplementary code.
 Table~\ref{table:offline-full} reports offline accuracy across all corruptions.

 AdaBN~\cite{li2017revisiting} recomputes normalisation statistics on the incoming batch and accumulates an exponential moving average of these statistics across batches.
 LAME~\cite{boudiaf_parameter-free_2022} only refines output probabilities via Laplacian-regularised optimisation; it constructs a $k$-nearest-neighbour affinity matrix in the feature space and iteratively adjusts class probabilities to balance closeness to the model's initial beliefs with consistency among neighbours.
 NEO~\cite{neotta} maintains a running mean of penultimate-layer features and centres each batch by subtracting this mean before classification, correcting for feature-space drift.